jsenv/core/readme.md

 ![test execution terminal screenshot](./docs/main/main-example-testing-terminal.png)

 As shown by the logs jsenv has launched chromium and firefox and executed `Math.max.test.html`.
-Check [testing](./docs/testing/readme.md) documentation for more information.
+Check [testing](./docs/testing/readme.md) for detailed documentation around `executeTestPlan`.

 ## Writing tests

-jsenv is more than a test runner, it also provide a dev environment to execute and or debug files one by one.
-It is very useful to write tests, either for the first time or when a test needs to be updated.
+Jsenv also helps to write tests.
+Either for the first time or when it needs to be updated.
+This section gives a short overview of what it is.

-Let's create a script starting this environment.

 `start-exploring.js`